 If I played Blink they wouldn’t get the jokes.
 They would probably get really offended and start an interplanetary war.

-Well I guess some of the stuff he’s saying there makes sense, although pretty much like in every interview the guy ever does, there’s still a hell of a lot of questions about just what the hell he’s doing and how it’s going to help find aliens or do anything remotely useful.
+Well I guess some of the stuff he’s saying there makes sense, although pretty much like in every interview the guy ever does, there’s still a hell of a lot of questions about just what the hell he’s doing and how it’s going to help find aliens or achieve anything remotely useful.
 At least we know that he’ll be playing them Angels And Airwaves when he does finally discover them though, right?
 Everything’s magic.

 For more of the same, check him out claiming his life is in danger because of his knowledge of aliens.
 That was four years ago.